Important Lab Information for Duffy Lab Undergraduates

 - Field work:

 - Always have a buddy when you go into the field!
-This buddy will almost always be Katie, a grad student, or a postdoc.
+This buddy will almost always be Becca, a grad student, or a postdoc.
 Only people who can swim are allowed to go out in the boat.
-You should always have life jackets with you.
+You should always wear your life jacket in the boat!

 - Get off the lake at the first sign of thunder or lightning!
 Do not try to just finish up that one last thing — get off the lake right away.

 - Be careful lifting boats and equipment.
 Lift with your legs, not your back!

 - All students should write up a summary of their semester’s work at the end of the semester.
 This should include a brief introduction to the project, a methods section describing what you did (please be detailed!), a results section, and a brief discussion/conclusions section.
 You must get a draft of this to your mentor at least two weeks before the end of the semester.
 If you would like examples, please ask Meghan.

 - For UROP students: please make sure you communicate with your mentor well ahead of any deadlines.
 At a minimum, you must get a first draft of your research abstract to your mentor two weeks before it is due.
 You must also get a draft of your poster to your mentor two weeks before it is due.
 You must write your own first draft — this must be entirely your work!
 Your mentor will then help you with editing your abstract and poster.
 Expect to go back and forth several times — this is completely normal and an important part of developing scientific writing and presentation skills.